-fuel-air mixture is too 'rich'.
+As altitude increases, the air gets thinner and contains less oxygen.
+This means that less fuel can be burnt each engine cycle.
+The engine in the C172 is simple and doesn't automatically adjust the amount of fuel to compensate for this lack of oxygen.
+This results in an inefficient fuel burn and a reduction in power because the fuel-air mixture is too 'rich'.
 We can control the amount of fuel entering the engine every cycle using the mixture control.
 This is the red lever next to the throttle.
 By pulling it out, we 'lean' the mixture.
 We don't want the mixture too rich, nor too lean.
 Both these conditions don't produce as much power as we'd like.
 Nor do we want it perfect, because this causes the fuel-air to explode, rather than burn in a controlled manner, which is a quick way to trash an engine.

-Figure 8.13: Mixture Control
+Figure 9.13: Mixture Control